joseab10/AirSim_DeepRL/README.md

 - `--render` toggles graphical rendering.

-- `--verbose` toggles printing each idividual action to stdout.
+- `--verbose` toggles printing each individual action to stdout.

 - `--model <net_name>` defines the name (without file extension) of the network configuration.